Left to right: Matthew Perry, Jennifer Aniston, David Schwimmer,

 * David Schwimmer as Ross Geller, Monica's brother, 2 years older.
 He's an anthropologist who works at a thinly-disguised version of the American Museum of Natural History on the Upper West Side.
 He's a nerd who takes things personally.
 While Monica almost never mentions faith, Ross cares about being Jewish.

-In the pilot episode, his wife, Carol (played for most of the series by Jane Sibbett) has just left him, after discovering at age 27 that she's a lesbian.
+In the pilot episode, his wife, Carol (played in the 2nd episode by Anita Barone, and thereafter by Jane Sibbett), has just left him, after discovering at age 27 that she's a lesbian.
 In the 2nd episode, she is revealed to be pregnant, and, with son Ben's birth in the next-to-last episode of Season 1, Ross has to negotiate a three-way parenting thing.

 Rachel moves in with Monica, and, having to take care of herself for the first time in her life, gets a job waitressing at Central Perk.
 She's not very good at it, but Gunther (last name never revealed, played by James Michael Tyler), the manager, keeps her on, because he has a serious crush on her.